History

 Air Quality

-Tenant security takes priority at the Toronto Carpet Factory.
-With only six floors to serve, we are able to expedite the job with maximum efficiency – a fully integrated sprinkler, smoke detection, and fire alarm system monitored by a 24-hour/7-day control centre.
+Tenant security is a priority at the Toronto Carpet Factory.
+With only six floors to serve, we are able to expedite the job with efficiency: a fully integrated sprinkler, smoke detection and fire alarm system is monitored by a 24-hour/7-day control centre.
 All exterior main doors lock automatically at the close of each working day.
 After-hours entry is restricted to authorized personnel with access fobs.
-Visitor access, after-hours, is enabled by tele-entry system.
-A monitoring service and guard patrol add to our over-all security.
+Visitor access after-hours is controlled by a tele-entry system.
+A monitoring service and guard patrol add to our overall security.

 Property Management

-We, not a management company, are responsible for the quality of maintenance and repair of our lobbies, corridors, windows and other public areas…and we care very much.
-If anything is not working properly, we respond to the call.
+We, not a management company, are responsible for the quality of maintenance and repair of our lobbies, corridors, windows and other public areas – and we care very much.
+If anything is not working properly, we respond.
 Chances are, we’ll not just send a repair person, we’ll accompany them.

 Landlord Reputation

-Finally, and perhaps most importantly, the businesses that choose our buildings recommend us.
-If you have not had the opportunity to review their testimonials, we urge you to do so now.
-Their approval is your best assurance that in choosing the Toronto Carpet Factory, you have made the right decision.
+Finally, and perhaps most importantly, companies in buildings managed by York Heritage recommend us.
+If you have not had the opportunity to compare their responses with those from companies in competing buildings, we urge you to do so.
+The approval of companies in York Heritage buildings is your best assurance that in choosing the Toronto Carpet Factory, you are making the right decision.

 Team